UniversalDependencies/docs/_pl/index.md

 * Verbs in the indicative mood always have one of three values of [Tense](): `Past`, `Pres` or `Fut`.
   Note that `Tense=Pres` is also used with forms of perfective verbs, which are formally present, but semantically future.
   Hence both _idę do domu_ “I am going home” and _przyjdę do domu_ “I will come home” end up marked as `Tense=Pres`.
-  On the other hand, a few imperfective verbs can form a genuine future form using prefixes, and they are marked `Tense=Fut`:
-  _pójdę do domu_ “I will go home”.
   * Imperative and conditional forms do not have the `Tense` feature (note that past and present conditionals are distinguished analytically).
   * The `Tense` feature is also used to distinguish present and past converbs (_robiąc_ “while doing” vs. _zrobiwszy_ “having done”), and present and past participles (_robiący_ “doing” vs. _zrobiwszy_ “having done”).